2i2c-org/docs/admin/user-management/dask-access.md

 Before requesting this feature:

 1. Go to the [JupyterHub admin panel](admin/management/admin-panel) and create or retrieve the relevant groups that should have access to Dask-Gateway.
-1. Add users to these groups is the groups were newly created in the step above.
+1. Add users to these groups if the groups were newly created in the step above.

 ## How to request this feature